 Organisations must adhere to guidance and legislative requirements for safeguarding people in the workplace, including disease detection, prevention and control.
 The nature of your organisation will of course determine the exposure potential and susceptibility of employees to infection.

 An organisation’s safety and health culture is greatly influenced by the behaviour of its leadership and management.
 Leadership’s response to Covid-19 will in turn help determine how effectively its safety and health teams responds to this, and potentially impact the organisation’s wider reputation as an employer.
+There are other impacts too.
+There is much evidence that loss of loved ones and lockdown restrictions has impaired employee mental health.
+Organisations may wish to prepare for a larger than normal numbers of staff who may well need support.

 Monitoring and measuring